 Police charged James J. Williams, 43, Stuben Lane, and Joseph M. Sargent, 29, North Second Street, Tuesday in connection with the burglary of a South Collins Street home.

-Denzil O. Hill, 21, was also was charged with possession of marijuana and possession of drug paraphernalia.
+Sargent also was charged with second-degree possession of a controlled substance (Suboxone), tampering with physical evidence and possession of drug paraphernalia.

 Officers responded at 1:49 a.m. to a burglary report at the home in the 200 block of South Collins Street.

 One of the officers reported seeing Williams and Sargent outside the residence carrying clothing and other items from the home.
 Sargent was immediately apprehended, but Williams fled on foot, the report stated.